ibexa/documentation-user/docs/pim/create_edit_product.md

 1\.
 If you are adding a new product, use one of the methods mentioned above and skip to step 3.

 2\.
-If you are editing an existing product, in the collapsible **Category filter** area, select a category to find your product more quickly.
+If you are editing an existing product, in the **Category filter** tree, select a category to find your product more quickly.
 Then click the **Edit** button next to a name of the product item that you want to modify and skip to step 4.

 ![Products list with action buttons](img/edit_product.png "Products list with action buttons")